 - 3 tablespoons peanut oil, lard or vegetable oil

-- 8 dried hot chiles, broken in half and seeds shaken out (use less if you don’t want it spicy)
+- 8 dried hot chiles, torn (use less if you don't want it spicy)

 - A 2-inch piece of ginger, peeled and minced